mvyp/Robocup_2024/README.md

 # Open door.sh
 The task flow of entertaining guests:

-1. The robot arm opens the door
+1. The robot arm opens the door,welcome the guests,ask for the guest's name and preferred drink

-2. The guest will automatically navigate to the designated location, introduce the guest's name and favorite drink to the host, and guide the guest to an empty seat
+2. The robot will automatically navigate to the designated location, introduce the guest's name and favorite drink to the host, and guide the guest to an empty seat

 mian class init